KLIGGS/cli-magento2/README.md

 # Magento 2.4.3 CE Install

-Installation of Magento 2.4.3-p1 CE with some hints and solutions in short form.
+Installation of Magento 2.4.3-p1 CE.
+Even it's well documentated here some hints and solutions in a short form worked on MAMP and hosting providers.

 ## General